Link copied!

 Financial reporting automation (+$300K) — replaced another legacy system

-Value-based enterprise pricing tied to measurable business outcomes commands 40-60% higher contract values than cost-plus or competitive pricing models.
+Value-based enterprise pricing tied to measurable business outcomes commands 40-60% higher contract values.
+This beats cost-plus or competitive pricing models.
 We priced based on the CFO’s $340K/year savings target.
-We didn’t price based on our cost to deliver.
+Not our cost to deliver.

 Zero Last-Minute Objections